tabete-community/kotatsu/README.md

 Inspired by the [it takes a village](https://verifa.io/blog/the-verifa-community-it-takes-a-village/) blog post.
 -->

-## Why the Tabete Community exists?
+## Why the Tabete Community exists

 We’re a circle of hands-on consultants who knows that sharing time together will make us better at our craft.
 Having done regular check-ups with other consultants for many years, we've noticed a couple of things: